First Time Renting or Buying

 The kitchen setup makes

-good use of space and generally there is ample cupboard
+space and generally there is ample cupboard space.

-Most units also have some type of china cupboard and
+units also have some type of china cupboard and extra storage.

 The appliances are pretty well what you will have at home with